Coming in 2027

 The Barjo Science Fair is a fun, community-focused event where students from Barrington Elementary and Jones Middle School can explore their curiosity, conduct experiments, and share their findings.

-On February 4, 2026 (6:00–8:00 PM) at Barrington Elementary, students will present their projects in a supportive, engaging environment.
-Additionally, students in grades 5–8 may advance to the District 7 Science Fair on March 21, 2026, held at Columbus State Community College.
+Our next fair will be held in early 2027 at Barrington Elementary.
+Students will present their projects in a supportive, engaging environment.
+Additionally, students in grades 5–8 may advance to the District 7 Science Fair held at Columbus State Community College.

 Project Guidelines & Rules